skillcrush/villain-trading-cards/README.md

 <br>

-To stop the run, click control + C.
-Then hard refresh the page.
-When making changes to your Python, HTML, or JavaScript code (and not using debugger) you'll need to stop the run after each change.
+To stop the run, click control + C. When making changes to your Python, HTML, or JavaScript code (and not using debugger) you'll need to stop the run after each change.
+After restarting the server, hard refresh the page.

 <br>
 When finished, quit the run by clicking control + C and close the virtual environment by running: